cvicki/Nmodel/log-files/N-model/README.md

 Description: Modify algo 2's adv function by adding prev policy iteration results (identical to algo 1's val fun estimate).
 Use algo 1's val fun.

 Result: Results comparable to d5.
 ValFuncLoss is slightly larger (3.43e-05), otherwise similarly not training.

+###### d7:
+Description: Comparing algo 1 and algo 2's adv function.
+Policy updates according to algo 2's adv function however the advantage estimate is also calculated using algo 1's formula.
+The 10 most common states of the first trajectory are chosen and the average (unscaled) advantage for each of those 10 states are calculated for each policy iteration.
+In addition the average difference (find difference for each of the averaged states and take overall average)of all the ten states is found (u_advavg_diff).
+The average scaled advantage is also calculated (n_advavg_diff), each using its own respective scaling method. v1\[1,0\] refers to the average advantage estimate for state \[1,0\] using algo 1.

+Result: Since the value function for algo 1 returns large negative values, the advantage function estimate using algo 2 is subsequently larger than the estimates from algo 1.
+Since the value function increases in magnitude thoughout the iterations, the difference between the average values increases.
+At the first iteration there is around a difference of 400, whereas in the final 50th iteration the difference is ~4500.
+Overall trained poorly, the %opt flucuated between 49 and 50.
+The average cost flucuated around as well between 20-30.

+###### d8:
+Description: Comparing algo 1 and algo 2's adv function.
+Done similarly to d7, except used algo 2's val function estimate since the values returned have a lower variance.

+Result: The difference between the averages is smaller however there is an overall increase (more negative) in the differences between the algorithms.
+The differences were around 600 near the start of the training and around 875 at the end.
+In regards to %opt, near the beginning there was a sharp drop to 4 before increasing back to 50 and staying around there.
+Average cost was between 24-30 except for the seven iterations where %opt dropped then increased back to 50.